 Senior centers are becoming more common.
 You may think of them as just a place to go for a senior to enjoy a meal.
 Many allow and encourage younger family to join in for the meals and activities.
 The facility usually has activities planned beyond just their meal time.

-Senior Centers have scheduled times for board games, sewing and crafting activities, computer lessons so they can stay connected to non-local family and many more ideas all geared towards the enjoyment and safety of the elderly.
+Senior Centers have scheduled times for board games, sewing, and crafting activities, computer lessons, and many more ideas all geared towards the enjoyment and safety of the elderly.
+A senior center in Jackson, MS, offers computer classes so the elderly can stay connected to non-local family and friends.
+Another center in Alverado, TX, hosts game nights every Monday for seniors to enjoy friendly competition.

 The design of senior centers includes safety considerations, so you shouldn't have to assess before hand if bathrooms are accessible, if there are good grab bars for help with balance on stairs or in walkways, no trip hazards like area rugs and good lighting so seniors can easily see where they are stepping.